 Our kids may be struggling and needy at the same time we’re struggling and needy.

 Get help.
 Don’t try to go through this alone.
 Find resources.
 Find support.
 Find connection.
-Take care of you!
+Take care of yourself!
 Be kind to yourself and be patient with the process.

 We can help with all of that.